unzip

 unzip -tq \*.zip

-(The backslash before the asterisk is only required if the shell expands wildcards, as on UNIX systems; double quotes could have been used instead, as in the source examples below.)
+(The backslash before the asterisk is only required if the shell expands wildcards, as in Unix; double quotes could have been used instead, as in the source examples below.)
 To extract to standard output all members of letters.zip whose names end in .tex, auto-converting to the local end-of-line convention and piping the output into more:

 unzip -ca letters \*.tex | more